erikwatson/snowfall.js/README.md

 ## Instructions - CDN

-First, add a div with an ID of `snow-container` to your page.
+First, add a div with an ID of `snowfall` to your page.
 You will need to set the width and height of this yourself using CSS.

 ```html
 <div id="snowfall"></div>